rust-lang/rust-wiki-backup/Predicate-language.md

 * receive on a channel (sending is OK)
 * refer to upvars

-These rules specify the conditions under which the compiler will promote a general function to pure status.
+These rules also specify the conditions under which the compiler will promote a general function to pure status.

 These rules may appear similar to the effect system (impure/pure functions) in earlier versions of the language, and they are.
 However, a major difference is the ability to opt out of the effect-checking rules by using general predicates.
 Impurity is the default for _declaring_ functions, rather than purity, while purity is the default for _checking_ predicates.
 We also foreclose complicated issues such as effect polymorphism by simplifying the system.
 Finally, we do a limited form of effect masking (pure functions may modify local state).